 - Nitrogen suppliers are those ingredients used in a fresh state.
 Nitrogen suppliers are often green in color (except in the case of manures) and have high moisture content.
 Because they contain many sugars and starches, they’re quick to decompose.
 Good nitrogen suppliers include untreated grass clippings, plant trimmings, farm animal manures (but not dog or cat waste), kitchen scraps, coffee grounds, rinsed seaweed, and other plant material.

 The relative proportion of carbon suppliers to nitrogen suppliers is an incredibly important factor in determining both how well your compost pile breaks down and the quality of the finished compost.
 This ratio is called the C:N ratio, and it’s far more important than most gardeners realize.
 The target C:N ratio for a compost pile is 30:1 (meaning it contains thirty times more carbon than nitrogen).
-You can get this ideal ratio by building a compost pile that contains about three times more carbon-based ingredients than nitrogen-based ingredients by volume.
-So, for every five-gallon bucket of grass clippings you put in your pile or bin, you need to add three five-gallon buckets of straw or leaves to make the most of the science discussed in this compost how to guide.
+You can get this ideal ratio by building a compost pile that contains about two to three times more carbon-based brown ingredients than nitrogen-based green ingredients by volume (brown matter contains more carbon than green matter contains nitrogen, hence the seemingly odd ratio).
+So, for every five-gallon bucket of grass clippings you put in your pile or bin, you need to add two or three five-gallon buckets of straw or leaves to make the most of the science discussed in this compost how to guide.
+The ideal C:N ratio of 30:1 is not achieved by adding thirty times more brown matter than green matter since there is more carbon present in brown ingredients.
+It is achieved by adding two to three times more brown matter by volume.

 Here’s why having the right C:N ratio in a compost pile is so important: